 The UHI intensity is projected to increase in future warmer climates, partly due to higher anthropogenic heat release from AC energy use to cope with the GHG-induced warming.
 Our modeling analyses favor cool roofs as the preferred method for urban heat mitigation in comparison to green roofs, street vegetation, and reflective pavement.
-By adopting highly reflective

-- 5 roofs citywide, almost all the selected cities in the USA and in southern Canada are transformed into "white oases".
+By adopting highly reflective roofs citywide, almost all the selected cities in the USA and in southern Canada are transformed into white oases.
 Cool roofs also bring large daytime AC energy savings in future climate scenarios.
-A UHI mitigation wedge strategy consisting of 50% cool roof, 50% green roof, street vegetation and reflective pavement has the potential to reduce the urban daytime surface temperature by 5.7 K in the summer from the unmitigated urban scenario.
-Unfortunately, none of the UHI mitigation methods are effective in eliminating the nighttime UHI. - 10
+A UHI mitigation wedge strategy consisting of 50 % cool roof, 50 % green roof, street vegetation, and reflective pavement has the potential to reduce the urban daytime surface temperature by 5.7 K in the summer from the unmitigated urban scenario.
+Unfortunately, none of the UHI mitigation methods are effective in eliminating the nighttime UHI.

 Cities are in fact engineered landscapes.
-The above UHI wedge strategies amount to a re-engineering of these landscapes (Supplementary Animation Movies 1 and 2).
+The above UHI wedge strategies amount to a re-engineering of these landscapes (Animation Movies S1 and S2).
 A key distinction between urban engineering and geoengineering is the scale.
-Unlike planetary-scale geoengineering, urban engineering impacts a much smaller areal extent (about 2.7% of the terrestrial land; Schneider et al., 2009).
-Planetary albedo modification can temporarily cool the global climate, but at potentially large

-15 environmental prices (Mcnutt et al., 2015).
-In contrast, reengineering of the urban land should have minimal negative consequences.
+Unlike planetary-scale geoengineering, urban engineering impacts a much smaller areal extent (about 2.7 % of the terrestrial land; Schneider et al., 2009).
+Planetary albedo modification can temporarily cool the global climate but at potentially large environmental costs (Mcnutt et al., 2015).
+In contrast, re-engineering of the urban land should have minimal negative consequences.
 Reorientation of the discussion from the global-scale albedo intervention to the small-scale temperature modification can motivate local actions because the payback is immediate and direct.